genemine/IsoFrog/README.md

 # IsoFrog
 ## 1. Description
 IsoFrog is a feature selection-based computational approach for isoform function prediction.
-It employs a Reversible Jump Monte Carlo Markov Chain (RJMCMC)-like feature selection framework to assess the feature importance to the function.
+It employs a Reversible Jump Monte Carlo Markov Chain (RJMCMC) feature selection framework to assess the feature importance to the function.
 Then a recursive feature elimination procedure is applied to extract a subset of function-relevant features.
-The selected features are input into MdiPLS, which utilizes gene-domain data and gene-isoform relationships to predict isoform functions.
-In such a way, the features of importance to the function can be singled out and leveraged for isoform function prediction.
+The selected features are input into MdiPLS.
+In such a way, the features of importance to isoform function can be singled out and leveraged for isoform function prediction.

 ## 2. Input data